denko-rb/denko-piboard/README.md

   - Digital Out
   - Digital In
     - Listeners are polled in a thread, similar to a microcontroller, but always at 1ms.
     - `pigpio` supports even faster polling (1-10 microseconds), but events are not received in a consistent order across pins.
-Won't work for MultiPin components, but may implement later for SinglePin.
+Won't work for MultiPin components, but may implement for SinglePin.
   - PWM Out
   - Servo
   - Tone Out